top of page

 SLS is frequently used for production-ready parts, wearable products, and structural elements in industries ranging from robotics to medical devices.

+If you are deciding between SLS vs FDM 3D printing, the right choice usually depends on what matters most for this build, speed and cost, or performance and design freedom.
 We offer both FDM and SLS 3D printing in Boston and support clients across the United States with fast nationwide shipping.
-Our engineers are ready to help you select the best option based on your goals, budget, and timeline.
+Our engineers can help review the part, clarify the tradeoffs, and recommend the better option for your goals, budget, and timeline.

 bottom of page